bzoel/bzoel.github.io/docs/about.md

 # About

 Billy Zoellers is a Solutions Engineer at [Cisco](https://www.cisco.com), serving a select group of strategic manufacturing clients in Ohio, Indiana, Michigan, and Kentucky.
-Within his role as Cisco, he acts as technical advisor providing pre-sales support to customers across the entire Cisco porfolio.
+Within his role as Cisco, he acts as technical advisor providing pre-sales support to customers across the entire Cisco portfolio.

 Prior to joining Cisco, Billy worked as a Network Infrastructure consultant at a Cisco partner.
 He has extensive experience designing and implementing robust technology solutions.
 His technical acumen lies in route/switch, Cisco Firepower, the Meraki cloud-managed portfolio, Cisco SD-WAN, Amazon Web Services, and network automation.